 Those dog parks or puppy playdates let him socialize, too, especially if you only have one dog.
 If possible, the beach is also a perfect destination for some fun, even if it’s just for a leashed walk.
 Lastly, if you really want to explore with your best friend, look for dog-friendly hiking or nature trails you can try.
 Every time you go, your pup will likely find something new!

-The possibilities for entertaining your dog truly are endless, just as they would be for you without a phone!
+The possibilities to stimulate your dog truly are endless, just as they would be for you without a phone!
 Don’t limit yourself to just this list, either!
 Think of new games to play, places to visit, and things to do that your individual dog would love.

 They should be your best friend and a part of the family, after all!
 Be sure to stimulate their minds just as much as their big, fluffy hearts!